mnevarez01/employee-information-generator/README.md

 * [License](##-License)

 ## Description
+In this page you will be able to dynamically build your webpage containing all your Employee's information.
+Being able to easily access who is on your team makes you run more efficiently.

 ## Installation
 You will need to install inquirer and jest to be able to run program.
 Using your terminal or bash input lines: